phpfunk/alfred-spotify-controls/README.md

-    spot next     ::  Go to the next track (can also use n or >) spot prev     ::  Go to the previous track (can also use pr, previous, <, or <<) spot mute     ::  Toggles mute from on/off (can also use m) spot 50       ::  Sets the volume to the number specified after 'spot' spot app      ::  Open spotify application (only available in 0.8.0 or above) spot shuffle  ::  Toggle shuffle (only available in 0.8.0 or above) spot repeat   ::  Toggle repeat (only available in 0.8.0 or above)
+    spot next     ::  Go to the next track (can also use n or >) spot prev     ::  Go to the previous track (can also use pr, previous, <, or <<) spot mute     ::  Toggles mute from on/off (can also use m) spot vol 50   ::  Sets the volume to the number specified after 'spot vol' spot app      ::  Open spotify application (only available in 0.8.0 or above) spot shuffle  ::  Toggle shuffle (only available in 0.8.0 or above) spot repeat   ::  Toggle repeat (only available in 0.8.0 or above)